spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 * Do not visualise inactive health packs.

 1. In your Unity Editor, locate `Assets/Fps/Prefabs/HealthPickup.prefab`.
+1. Select this prefab and press **Ctrl+D** to duplicate it.
-1. Create a copy of this prefab and place it in `Assets/Fps/Resources/Prefabs/UnityClient`.
+1. Move this duplicated prefab to `Assets/Fps/Resources/Prefabs/UnityClient`.
+1. Select the duplicated prefab to open it.
-1. Add a new script component to the root of your `HealthPickup` prefab, name it `HealthPickupClientVisibility`, and replace its contents with the following code snippet:
+1. Still in your Unity Editor, add a new script component to the root of your duplicated `HealthPickup` prefab by selecting **Add Component** > **New Script** in the Inspector window.
+1. Name this script `HealthPickupClientVisibility`, and replace its contents with the following code snippet:

 ```csharp
 using Improbable.Gdk.GameObjectRepresentation;